Nitazenes: Structure

+The class of nitazene opioids is defined chemically by the presence of the benzimidazole core structure and pharmacologically by μ opioid agonism.

 Nitazenes are benzimidazoles that are substituted with a dialkylaminoethyl group at the 1-position, in the 2-position with a substituted benzyl group and often in the 5-position, usually with a nitro group but sometimes with other substitutions.
 Compounds substituted in the 6-position are less effective, while the 4- or 7-substituted compounds are not analgesically active.
 Analgesically active nitazenes are also usually substituted in the para-position of the benzyl group, and only rarely in the ortho or meta positions.
 At the methylene linker, a methyl or an amide group is tolerated stereospecifically by the target receptor, and this carbon can also be replaced by CH_{2}CH_{2}, S, or NCH_{3} with reduced but in some cases still significant activity.
 Nitazenes are structurally unrelated to most other opioids, but have structural similarity to benzimidazole derivatives from the orphine group, as well as to viminol and its analogues.

-Analysis
+The compounds are derived from the historical prototype 1-(β-diethylaminoethyl)-2-benzylbenzimidazole (desnitazene).
+The replacement of the N,N-dialkylamino unit by pyrrolidinyl or piperidinyl, which is found in nitazepyne and nitazepipne compounds, falls into the spectrum of designer drugs.
+Substitution of the benzyl for thienylmethyl, pyridylmethyl, α-napthylmethyl or styryl has a potency-reducing effect.
+Substitution in position 4 of the benzyl affects analgesic potency in the following order: ethoxy > isopropyloxy > n-propyloxy > methoxy > methylthio > H/Cl/F > hydroxy.
+The most potent of the known compounds contain a nitro group in position 5.
+The replacement of benzimidazole with an indole has been known from studies conducted by Ciba AG since 1963.

+Detection

 Since 2024, an immunoassay-based point-of-care testing in the form of test strips is available for the detection of nitazenes.
 The drug sample is added to water and requires sufficient solubility for the test to be successful.
 The detection limit of the highly potent isotonitazene is given as 2000-3000 ng/mL.
 The test is of limited general applicability for non-nitazene benzimidazole opioids.
 Desnitazenes, for example, which are not substituted at the benzo structure portion, cannot be successfully tested by this method.
 According to the manufacturer, there is no cross-reactivity with frequently used adulterants such as acetaminophen, caffeine, diphenhydramine, other non-benzimidazole opioids (heroin, methadone, fentanyl) and common non-opioid drugs (xylazine, MDMA, cocaine, ketamine).